Best Beaches in West Maui Top Guide 2025

 As a seasoned snorkeler, I was thrilled by the variety of marine life in the bay.
 The clear waters provided excellent visibility for snorkeling and diving.

 I was lucky to spot various fish and coral formations.
 In the early mornings, along the left side, there are bunches of sea turtles.
 Enter from the left side to avoid damaging the reef.
-Both sides, at its far ends, offer the best reefs.
+Both sides, at their far ends, offer the best reefs.

 Swimming in the bay was equally pleasant, thanks to the warm water and gentle waves.